In the US, vermouth is

 The labels on the bottle have been Red for the Sweet Vermouth, and Green for the

-close to S(weet) R-S, G(reen) is close to D(ry) G-D.
+- G(reen) is close to D(ry) Green-Dry G-D

 Responding to consumer demand and competition, vermouth manufacturers have